 |

-Waste comes in bursts
+Waste builds up in stages or short bursts

 |